 Along similar lines, the Beefeater in Newport doesn't have a sea view but it is right next to the River Medina which heads out towards the Solent (4/5 on TripAdvisor, see Food Hygiene).
 They were very helpful when we've had to deal with allergies whilst eating out.

-We also like the Wightwood pizza van which travels around the West Wight, including Freshwater Bay and Yarmouth.
+We also like the Wightwood pizza van that travels around the West Wight, including Freshwater Bay and Yarmouth.
 You need to pre-book in summer and then you can sit on a bench with your margherita whilst the sun sets.
 I guess it's a takeaway rather than a restaurant so shouldn't really be on this guide but I'm sure you'll forgive me (4.5/5 on TripAdvisor, see Food Hygiene).

 Along similar lines, the Beefeater in Newport doesn't have a sea view but it is right next to the River Medina which heads out towards the Solent (4/5 on TripAdvisor, see Food Hygiene).
 They were very helpful when we've had to deal with allergies whilst eating out.

-We also like the Wightwood pizza van which travels around the West Wight, including Freshwater Bay and Yarmouth.
+We also like the Wightwood pizza van that travels around the West Wight, including Freshwater Bay and Yarmouth.
 You need to pre-book in summer and then you can sit on a bench with your margherita whilst the sun sets.
 I guess it's a takeaway rather than a restaurant so shouldn't really be on this guide but I'm sure you'll forgive me (4.5/5 on TripAdvisor, see Food Hygiene).

 Are your children ruining your eating out experiences?
 See our guide to pubs with playgrounds